thepeterstone/docs/pages/doc/proxies_configuring.md

 ---
-title: Advanced Proxy Configuration and Installation
+title: Advanced Proxy Configuration
 keywords:
 tags: [proxies]
 sidebar: doc_sidebar
 permalink: proxies_configuring.html
-summary: Proxy configuration properties and advanced install info
+summary: Proxy configuration properties
 ---

-You can configure proxies using a configuration file, and you can perform advanced installation management such as installing proxies in a container.
+You can configure proxies using a configuration file or preprocessor rules.

+* **Configuration options** in the configuration file let you specify options such as ports, buffer file location, and so on.
+This page discusses each option.
-In addition to the proxy configuration properties discussed here you can also use [proxy preprocessor rules](proxies_preprocessor_rules.html).
-These rules allow you to manipulate incoming metrics before they reach the proxy, for example, you could remove confidential text strings or replace unacceptable characters.
+* **[Proxy preprocessor rules](proxies_preprocessor_rules.html)** allow you to manipulate incoming data before they reach the proxy.
+For example, you could remove confidential text strings or replace unacceptable characters.

 ## Proxy Configuration Properties

 The main Wavefront proxy configuration file is maintained in `<wavefront_config_path>/wavefront.conf` (`<wf_config_path>/wavefront.conf`).
 The configuration file offers many options for changing how the proxy processes your data.
 There are optional configuration files for [rewriting metrics](proxies_preprocessor_rules.html) and parsing [log data](integrations_log_data.html#configuring-the-wavefront-proxy-to-ingest-log-data).
 The default values work well in many cases, but you can adjust them as needed.
 After changing a configuration option, [restart the proxy service](proxies_installing.html#starting-and-stopping-a-proxy).

-### Paths
+### Proxy Configuration File Location

 In this section, file paths use the following conventions and values: